 - After sundown, look for street performers in the downtown area for a little entertainment.

 The first thing one notices when arriving in Sanibel is the lack of multi-storied hotels and condominiums.
 They are not allowed.
 The next thing you'll notice is that when you drive up the main road on the island, you can't really see the Gulf of Mexico or the bay.
 Most of the houses and businesses are set discreetly off the road.
 Driving on the road at tourist speed is relaxing.
-The overhanging trees are reminiscent of some of the roads in the low country around Charleston, North Carolina.
+The overhanging trees are reminiscent of some of the roads in the low country around Charleston, South Carolina.

 Shelling is a popular activity but even in remote areas, you may find the shells picked over.
 Alas, it is the early birds that get the shells on Sanibel and its northerly neighbor Captiva.